tarantool/tarantool/doc/sphinx/dev_guide/building_from_source.rst

    "Run the test suite" option in step 7.
 Say: |br|
    :codenormal:`python --version` |br|
-   You should see that the python version is greater than 2.6 -- preferably 2.7 -- and less than 3.0
+   You should see that the python version is greater than 2.6 -- preferably 2.7 -- and less than 3.0.
+   It may be necessary to install python first.

    On Ubuntu you can get modules from the repository: